 What does it cost to participate?

-The registration fee is $25, which covers the expense of game materials, t-shirts, and medals.
-If you would like assistance with the fee, scholarship funds are available through Nurse Grove and Mrs. Squeglia.
+The registration fee is $30, which covers the expense of game materials, t-shirts, and medals.
+If you would like assistance with the fee, scholarship funds are available (instructions in the registration form).

 How can I register?

-Complete the registration form at oharapto.org/ofc and submit payment by FRIDAY, JANUARY 18, 2019.
+Complete this registration form by January 10, 2023.
 NO LATE REGISTRATIONS will be accepted because of the need to purchase materials and plan adequately for such a large program.

 What time is pick up?

-Parents and guardians of participating students should arrange to have their children picked up promptly at 4:45 pm from the kindergarten hallway, accessed through the back of the building only.
+Parents and guardians of participating students should arrange to have their children picked up promptly at 5:00 pm, unless they’re returning to the YMCA program afterwards.
 All designated individuals will need to show ID to sign out a child.
 We appreciate your cooperation with these procedures.

 Still have questions?

-Questions may be directed to Danielle Ramirez, Math Pentathlon Chair, at 202-247-7045 or email@example.com.
+Questions may be directed to Ben Rister, Math Pentathlon Chair, at firstname.lastname@example.org.